Oscar Wilde: North America: 1882

 When asked to explain reports that he had paraded down Piccadilly in London carrying a lily, long hair flowing, Wilde replied, "It's not whether I did it or not that's important, but whether people believed I did it".
-Wilde believed that the artist should hold forth higher ideals, and that pleasure and beauty would replace utilitarian ethics.
+Wilde believed that the artist should hold forth higher ideals and that pleasure and beauty would replace utilitarian ethics.

 Wilde and aestheticism were both mercilessly caricatured and criticised in the press: the Springfield Republican, for instance, commented on Wilde's behaviour during his visit to Boston to lecture on aestheticism, suggesting that Wilde's conduct was more a bid for notoriety rather than devotion to beauty and the aesthetic.
 T. W. Higginson, a cleric and abolitionist, wrote in "Unmanly Manhood" of his general concern that Wilde, "whose only distinction is that he has written a thin volume of very mediocre verse", would improperly influence the behaviour of men and women.

 According to biographer Michèle Mendelssohn, Wilde was the subject of anti-Irish caricature and was portrayed as a monkey, a blackface performer and a Christy's Minstrel throughout his career.
 "Harper's Weekly put a sunflower-worshipping monkey dressed as Wilde on the front of the January 1882 issue.
 The drawing stimulated other American maligners and, in England, had a full-page reprint in the Lady's Pictorial. ...
 When the National Republican discussed Wilde, it was to explain 'a few items as to the animal's pedigree.'
-And on 22 January 1882 the Washington Post illustrated the Wild Man of Borneo alongside Oscar Wilde of England and asked 'How far is it from this to this?'"
+And on 22 January 1882, the Washington Post illustrated the Wild Man of Borneo alongside Oscar Wilde of England and asked 'How far is it from this to this?'"
+When he visited San Francisco, the San Francisco Chronicle reported, "The city is divided into two camps, those who thought Wilde was an engaging speaker and an original thinker, and those who thought he was the most pretentious fraud ever perpetrated on a groaning public."
 Though his press reception was hostile, Wilde was well received in diverse settings across America: he drank whiskey with miners in Leadville, Colorado, and was fêted at the most fashionable salons in many cities he visited.

 London life and marriage

 His earnings, plus expected income from The Duchess of Padua, allowed him to move to Paris between February and mid-May 1883.
 While there he met Robert Sherard, whom he entertained constantly.
 "We are dining on the Duchess tonight", Wilde would declare before taking him to an expensive restaurant.
-In August he briefly returned to New York for the production of Vera, his first play, after it was turned down in London.
-He reportedly entertained the other passengers with "Ave Imperatrix!, A Poem on England", about the rise and fall of empires.
-E. C. Stedman, in Victorian Poets, describes this "lyric to England" as "manly verse – a poetic and eloquent invocation".
+In August he briefly returned to New York for the production of Vera, the rights of which he had sold to the American actress Marie Prescott.
+The play was initially well received by the audience, but when the critics wrote lukewarm reviews, attendance fell sharply and the play closed a week after it had opened.